 The estimated initial fair value of the CVRs was determined using a put option pricing model.
 The model factors include upper and lower barriers based on the price of our Class A common stock, the maximum payment on the CVRs of \$100.0 million and the CVR test date of July 3, 2016.
-Material assumptions include volatility of the underlying Class A common stock of 40%, expected dividend yield of the underlying Class A common stock of 6.0% and a discount rate of 5.0%.
+Material assumptions include the volatility of the underlying Class A common stock, expected dividends of the underlying Class A common stock and the discount rate.
 The fair value of the CVRs is an estimate of our initial liability with respect to the CVRs.
 This value will change over time as assumptions utilized in the model change.